-The time server provides a hierarchy of CLI users that permit an increasing level of access to system parameters.
+The Time server provides a hierarchy of CLI users that permit an increasing level of access to system parameters.

 - User: This is the basic login level.
-The login ID for this level is "trimble".
-This only allows for viewing of status, nothing can be changed other than their password. - Admin: This is the middle level.
-The login ID for this level is "trimbleadmin".
+This only allows for viewing of status, nothing can be changed other than their password. - Admin: This is the middle level..
 This user can configure everything about the unit, except user accounts. - Supervisor: This is the highest level.
-The login ID for this level is "trimblesuper".
+The login ID for this level is "protempissuper".
 This allows configuration of everything, including user accounts.
-By default, this is the Trimble user access level.
+By default, this is the Protempis user access level.

-NOTE - See the CLI command Use set user command to update the user configuration. or the Usersection of the web interface.
+NOTE - See the CLI command Use set user command to update the user configuration. or the User section of the web interface.